Rebozo

 A rebozo is a long flat garment, very similar to a shawl, worn mostly by women in Mexico.
 It can be worn in various ways, usually folded or wrapped around the head and/or upper body to shade from the sun, provide warmth and as an accessory to an outfit.
 It is also used to carry babies and large bundles, especially among indigenous women.
-The origin of the garment is unclear, but most likely derived in the early colonial period, as traditional versions of the garment show indigenous, European and Asian influences.
-Traditional rebozos are handwoven from cotton, wool, silk and rayon in various lengths but all have some kind of pattern (usually from the ikat method of dying) and have fringe, which can be finger weaved into complicated designs.
-The garment is considered to be part of Mexican identity and nearly all Mexican women own at least one.
+The origin of the garment is unclear, but Indigenous women of Mesoamerica were the primary weavers of the first rebozos, often crafted with body-tensioned or back-strap "otate" looms.
+Spaniards used it in religious situations to conceal the bare bodies of indigenous women.
+Rebozos were quickly influenced by the fringed shawls of the Philippines and Spanish mantillas as a result of colonization.
+Traditional versions of the garment show indigenous, European and Asian influences.
+Traditional rebozos are handwoven from cotton, wool, silk and rayon in various lengths but all have some kind of pattern (usually from the ikat method of dyeing) and have fringe, which can be fingerwoven into complicated designs.
+The garment is considered to be part of Mexican identity.
 It has been prominently worn by women such as Frida Kahlo, actress María Félix and former Mexican first lady Margarita Zavala and still popular in rural areas of the country.
 However, its use has diminished in urban areas.